Behati Prinsloo Shares First Pic of Her and Adam Levine's Baby

 The frontman thanked his "beautiful" family while onstage, saying "I used to be out here for me and now I'm out here for them."

 Prinsloo and Levine also packed on the PDA during the Vanity Fair Oscars party earlier this month.
-The occasion marked their first public outing since the news of Levine's cheating scandal broke in October.
+The occasion marked their first red carpet appearance since Levine's cheating scandal in October.

 RELATED CONTENT: